Don’t shoot, I’m a human!

 Resident Evil 2 is a fantastic game.

-The zapping system means Capcom were able to get more out of the game than others in the series, however, I think Nemesis SLIGHTLY tops 2 in terms of overall the experience.
+The zapping system means Capcom were able to get more out of the game than others in the series, however, I still think Nemesis SLIGHTLY tops 2 in terms of overall the experience.

 Pros: Claire is badass, T-003 is cool as fuck, Birkin and his evolutions are cool.
 The Croc boss is still fantastic!